-To find out whether an employee is lying about an illness, you will need clear evidence against them before making any accusations.
+To find out whether an employee is not being 100% honest about an illness, you will need clear evidence against them before making any accusations.

 This can be quite difficult, especially if there are only one or two days of absence because it’s a minor illness such as the flu or a stomach bug, but there are various things you can do if you are concerned that too much sickness absence is being taken.